 At the conclusion of this procedure, patients often return home the same day.
 Nevertheless, there is a low threshold to have the patient remain in the hospital for one night should they be experiencing notable pain or have significant nausea precluding them from ingesting adequate oral intake.

-Since the 1990s, laparoscopic cholecystectomy has superseded the open cholecystectomy and become the standard operative procedure for gallstone disease.17 The principal advantages of a laparoscopic approach include decreased morbidity, shorter patient recovery and shorter hospital length of stay.
-Among patients undergoing laparoscopic cholecystectomy, 5%–10% are converted to open.18 The decision to convert an operation to open should not be judged as a complication but rather a demonstration of safe judgement in appropriate situations.
+Since the 1990s, laparoscopic cholecystectomy has superseded the open cholecystectomy and become the standard operative procedure for gallstone disease.17 The principal advantages of a laparoscopic approach include decreased morbidity, shorter patient recovery, and shorter hospital length of stay.
+Among patients undergoing laparoscopic cholecystectomy, 5–10% are converted to open.18 The decision to convert the operation to open should not be judged as a complication but rather a demonstration of safe judgment in appropriate situations.

-The best way to reduce the risk of either a bile duct injury or vascular injury is to obtain the Critical View of Safety (CVS).20 These criteria should obtain in every case, regardless of approach, prior to the clipping and transection of the cystic duct and artery.
+The best way to reduce the risk of either a bile duct injury or vascular injury is to obtain the Critical View of Safety (CVS).20 These criteria should be obtained in every case, regardless of approach, prior to the clipping and transecting of the cystic duct and artery.
 The CVS, published by Strasberg in 1995, includes the following:

 - The hepatocystic triangle is cleared of surrounding adhesions, fibrous tissue, and fat.

-No special equipment was utilized in this case.
+No special equipment was used in this case.